-The proposed amendment will be presented to the Professional Practice Committee for recommendation and to the Full Board for adoption as an emergency action at the September 2015 meeting of the Board of Regents.
-A copy of the proposed amendment and a Statement of Facts and Circumstances Which Necessitate Emergency Action are attached.
+The proposed amendment will be presented to the Professional Practice Committee for recommendation and to the Full Board for adoption as a permanent rule at the December 2015 meeting of the Board of Regents.
+In addition, a second emergency action is necessary to ensure that the emergency rule adopted at the September 2015 Regents meeting remains continuously in effect until the effective date of its adoption as a permanent rule.
+A Statement of Facts and Circumstances Which Necessitate Emergency Action is attached.